bblodget/J1_ArtyS7_Bringup/j1tools/README.md

 A collection of tools for working with the J1 Forth CPU.

+## Quick Tool Summary

+- **j1asm** - Assembler for the J1 Forth CPU that converts assembly code to hex format
+- **hex2coe** - Converts hex files to Xilinx COE format for use with Vivado IP cores
+- **hex2mif** - Converts hex files to Memory Initialization Format for FPGA tools
+- **mif2mem** - Converts MIF files to memory files for simulation
+- **rebuild_make** - Utility to recursively find and rebuild Makefiles in a project
+- **gen_ebnf** - Generates EBNF from Lark grammar files for railroad diagram visualization

 These tools are a work in progress.
 They are in development and are not even in an alpha state.